 - Research Lab Awards

 - Partnerships with Esri, San Diego State University, Jet Propulsion Laboratory, and many more!

-For more information on funding opportunities and how to apply, please view this document:
+For more information on funding opportunities and how to apply, please contact

 What is the Yellow Ribbon Program?

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.

 All programs at Claremont Graduate University, including The Center for Information Systems and Technology, participate in the Yellow Ribbon Program.

 The US Department of Veterans Affairs sets the guidelines as only individuals entitled to the maximum benefit rate (based on service requirements) may receive this funding.

 Therefore, you may be eligible if: